 Fandom and social media

 Since La Casa de Papel has a large fanbase and a strong presence online, why not use that to your advantage when studying Spanish?
 250,000 fans follow the official Twitter account for the show, and 3.3 million on Instagram.
 What does this mean?
-Well, you're in good company for starters, and even if you aren't yet confident enough to interact, just by through reading through the various posts and comments threads you'll be exposed to even more material.
-Though when you are ready to connect with other La Casa de Papel know that there are thousands of fans across the world just like you, whose first language is not European Spanish.
+Well, you're in good company for starters, and even if you aren't yet confident enough to interact, just by reading through the various posts and comments threads you'll be exposed to even more material.
+If you are not sure whether you are ready to connect with other La Casa de Papel enthusiasts, know that there are thousands of fans across the world just like you, whose first language is not European Spanish.
 Help each other while flailing over your favourite characters (and ships, obviously); what better way is there to learn a language than by talking about something you love?

 La Casa del Papel is a great series both in terms of content and its usefulness in helping you learn Spanish.
 If you want to see what your level is like before you start watching, why not try our free online Spanish level test?
-And if you find you want even more help for learning Spanish then send us a quick inquiry and find out about our courses.
+And if you find you want even more help for learning Spanish, explore our Online Spanish Courses.